Enrichment and Personal Development

 What’s it all about?

 As a Course Rep, you step into the role of your programme’s student ambassador.
-You’ll have the opportunity to connect with fellow HE Course Reps from different departments, along with Beth Hall, our HE Achievement Coach.
+You’ll have the opportunity to connect with fellow Higher Education Course Reps from different departments, along with Beth Hall, our Higher Education Achievement Coach.
 Together, you’ll discuss course content, the learning experience, campus facilities and other important topics.
 Course Reps also serve as a bridge to gather feedback from your peers.

 Why should you join?